adammccartney/rill/README.md

 rill (erosion)
 ==============

-For flutes, clarinets, guitar and viola.
+For violin, monosynth and polysynth.

 Written for the rotting sounds project at the MdW in Vienna, May 2020.